-• If NetworkManager is not managing all devices on the system, you can set the MTU to 1280 with Netplan, as in the following example.
+- If NetworkManager is managing all devices on the system, then you can use nmtui or nmcli to configure the MTU setting. - If NetworkManager is not managing all devices on the system, you can set the MTU to 1280 with Netplan, as in the following example.